NolwennLeBas/GNOD-Project/readme.md

 The top charts songs will be extracted from Popvortex, a website that maintains a weekly Top 100 of "hot" songs here: [http://www.popvortex.com/music/charts/top-100-songs.php](http://www.popvortex.com/music/charts/top-100-songs.php).
 Another dataset composed of 10 000 songs from Spotify will be used to recommend a song in case the user input is not included in the top100 current chart songs.

-The final song recommender can be found in the 'song_recommender.ipynb' file.
+The final song recommender can be found in the `song_recommender.ipynb` file.
 Enjoy the vibes!

-"Music expresses feeling and thought, without language; it was below and before speech, and it is above and beyond all words." ~ Robert Green Ingersoll
+"Music expresses feeling and thought, without language; it was below and before speech, and it is above and beyond all words."
+~ Robert Green Ingersoll